D00Movenok/achtung/README.md

 ```

 You can get keys (token, chat_id) from `self.config['KEY']`.</br>
-The description is required to form a request for the user to enter a specific parameter: `Please, enter {DESCRIPTION}`.
+The description is required to inform the user which parameter should be entered: `Enter {DESCRIPTION}`.

 3. In `__init__(self, **kwargs)` you can create additional variables (e.g. `self.url`):